-A stockholder may request a copy of the Code of Conduct by contacting our Corporate Secretary at 245 Talbot Street West, Leamington, Ontario N8H 4H3, Canada.
+A stockholder may request a copy of the Code of Conduct by contacting our Corporate Secretary at 265 Talbot Street West, Learnington, Ontario N8H 4H3, Canada.

-Any waivers or substantive amendments of the Code of Conduct will be publicly disclosed.
+Any waivers or substantive amendments of the Code of Conduct will be publicly disclosed in an appropriate filing.